 - Add the parmesan, season to taste, and add plenty of fresh parsley, or basil.
 And that's our fabulous chicken pasta done!

-Well, this question has a very easy answer: any leftover meat you have really.
-Sunday roast, Easter, Christmas, Thanksgiving, or any other celebration usually equal plenty of leftovers.
+Use any leftover meat you have from your Sunday roast, Easter, Christmas, Thanksgiving, or any other celebration - they usually equal plenty of leftovers.

 This easy one-pot pasta can be made with any of these: leftover ham, leftover lamb, leftover beef, leftover turkey, leftover pork, or any other leftover roast you have.
 Or even a combination of the above.